autograms/autograms/docs/autograms_concepts/autograms.md

 A nodes behavior is governed by it's [action](actions.md), [instruction](#instruction), and [transitions](transitions.md)
-## Transtions
+## Transitions

-There are several ways to have transitions in the LM sheets.
+There are several ways to have transitions in the AutoGRAMS.
 The most commonly used transitions for chatbots are transitions predicted by the autogram's classifier, you need to initialize a node with a list of transitions, a transition question, and a list of transition answers with a one to one correspondence to the transitions.
 For instance

 ```
 exec_node(name="ask_math_problem",